pythontime/tac-live_terraform_3_30_23/z-exam-prep/exam-taking-techniques.md

 Eating is good!
 Breakfast is number two when it comes to getting your mind ready for an exam, especially if it is a morning exam.
 Just watch out for the coffee and tea.
 Too much caffeine if you are not used to it can be detrimental to the thinking process.

+**Create a CLEAN testing area**

+One best practice is to have a completely clean desk above and below.
+Nothing on it or below it.
+The online proctor will ask you to either remove or show any items that are visible (which is time consuming and difficult to do with a webcam).
+Remove as much clutter from the room (and especially the desk) as possible.
+You can have a clear container for water, no labels.

 **Show up early**

 Be present 30 minutes prior to your scheduled exam time.
 (As of the writing of this document, HashiCorp certification exams are taken online.)
 This is important: Give yourself plenty of time.
+You will need to do audio/video checks, webcam sweeps, capture your ID, shut down apps, etc... *You will need the time.*

+These types of distractions can be stressful.
 Stress and fear are the mind killers.
-Work on reducing any types of stress the day of and the day before the exam.
+Work on reducing any types of stress the day of and the day before the exam by preparing as much as possible.

-**Bring ear plugs**

-You never know when noise will present itself.
-Consider using ear plugs.
-Just be ready to show them to the test administrator.
-Also, if you do plan to use ear plugs, consider a test run with them before hand, so that you can become accustomed to them.

-> Note: I use 3M Classic foam ear plugs.
-They're cheap and work well: from study time, to mowing the lawn, to concerts, you name it.
-I buy them by the 200 pack and share: https://amzn.to/3EJA0ng

-**Brainstorm before starting the exam**

-If possible, write down as much as you can remember from your cheat sheet before starting the exam.
-Getting all the memorization out of your head and on “paper” first clears the brain somewhat so that it can tackle the questions.
+> Note: Most proctors do not allow ear plugs.
+Make sure you are testing in a quiet environment.
+Consider putting a sign on the door that says "TESTING, QUIET PLEASE!" or something similar.

 **Take small breaks while taking the exam**

 Exams can be brutal.
 You have to answer a lot of questions (typically anywhere from 50 to 90) while staring at a screen for an hour or more.
 I recommend small breaks and breathing techniques.
-For example, after going through every 25 questions or so, close your eyes and slowly take a few deep breaths, holding each one for five seconds and then releasing each one slowly.
+For example, after going through every 20 questions or so, close your eyes and slowly take a few deep breaths, holding each one for five seconds and then releasing each one slowly.
 Think about nothing while doing so.
 Remove the test from your mind during these breaks.
 This technique takes only about half a minute but can help get your brain refocused.
 It’s almost a Zen type of thing; but for me, when I have applied this technique properly, I have gotten a few perfect scores.
 It’s amazing how the mind-set can make or break you.

 **Be confident**